 September starts with a bang

-Let’s start at the beginning of the academic year.
-Most university courses begin in September and October, which is also when employers start to open their vacancies.
-This means that, if you’re hoping to secure an internship or graduate programme for the following year, you can apply to opportunities from the moment the new academic year begins.
+Most university courses begin in September and October, which is also when employers start to open their graduate and undergraduate vacancies.
+This means that, if you’re hoping to secure a job for when you graduate, you can apply to opportunities from the moment your final year begins.

 Over the summer